Marisa Gonzalez

-Marisa González (born July 18, 1943) is a Spanish multimedia artist.
+Marisa González (born Bilbao, Spain, July 18, 1943) is a Spanish multimedia artist.
 She is considered a pioneer in Spain for the use of the new technologies in contemporary art.
 She works in distinct disciplines like photography, installations, video-art or net-art.
 She has been Vice President of the association Mujeres en las Artes Visuales (Women in the Visual Arts) MAV, from 2010 until 2016.

 Biography

 Marisa González studied in her home town, Bilbao.
 In 1967 she moved to Madrid to study in the Escuela Superior de Bellas Artes de San Fernando.
 Meanwhile, while studying in 1970, she organized the First Permanent Exhibition in the School of Fine Arts of Madrid where she participated with students and recognized professional artists of that period.
 She finished her studies in 1971.

 That same year she moved to United States to study a Master's degree at the School of the Art Institute of Chicago (SAIC) where she specialized in the use of new technologies applied to the artistic practices in the department of Generative Systems where she studied with the founder, Sonia Landy Sheridan.

 In 1974, she joined the program for professional artists at the education center of contemporary art in the Corcoran Gallery of Art of Washington DC, the Corcoran School of the Arts and Design.
 It is here where she developed her feminist project Violence Woman, together with her professor Mary Beth Edelson.

 During her studies in the US, she participated in the demonstrations against the Vietnam War.

 In 1977, she graduated with a BFA from the Corcoran School of the Arts and Design.
 The following year, she returned to Madrid to continue her artistic work and began her first individual exhibitions.

 She was part of the first edition of the Contemporary Art Fair of ARCO in 1982 with the Gallery Aele.

 In 1983 she became part of the Board of Directors of the Circulo de Bellas Artes in Madrid until 1990.